Topological quantum phase transition of nickelocene on Cu(100): Introduction

 Quantum phase transitions (QPT) where the Kondo effect is destroyed by competing interactions have been theoretically found in several magnetic nanosystems~\cite{vojta06}.
 They were also invoked to explain the unconventional quantum criticality in some heavy fermion compounds~\cite{si01}.
 However, experimental realizations of such QPT~\cite{bork11} are elusive, as they require fine control of the parameter that triggers the transition.
 Due to their variety and tunability, magnetic single molecules in contact with metal electrodes, probed and manipulated with a scanning tunneling microscope (STM), are distinguished candidate systems.
-They are being extensively studied because of their novel properties and also their potential use in new spintronic devices~\cite{naturefocus,cuevas,evers20}.
+They are being extensively studied because of their novel properties and also their potential use in new spintronic devices~\cite{naturefocus,cuevas,evers20,trans}.
+In particular, transistors are the most important component of an integrated circuit, as they act as a switch by changing some parameter \cite{trans}.
+We have shown that the the anisotropic two-channel spin-1 Kondo model has a topological QPT changing either the spin-1 anisotropy or the Kondo exchange parameters~\cite{blesio19,zitko21} in which the differential conductance $\mathrm{d}I/\mathrm{d}V$ jumps between zero and the maximum possible value, constituting an ideal switch.
+In the intermediate-valence regime, the jump is still present although smaller in magnitude \cite{zitko21,blesio18}.
+In this work we present theoretical evidence that shows that the system of a nickelocene molecule on a Cu(100) substrate is the first known experimental realization of such a molecular switch.